A Guide to the NZeTA and IVL for New Zealand

 The NZeTA does not apply to every traveller coming to New Zealand (but the vast majority).
 You must pay for an NZeTA if you are one of the following:

 - A visitor to New Zealand from a visa waiver country (see list below)

 - Are going to be in transit in New Zealand and are from a transit visa waiver country (see list below)

 These conditions apply to both flight and cruise ship passengers.

-Visitor Visa Waiver Countries
+Visitor Visa Waiver Countries for New Zealand

 Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Iceland, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovak Republic, Slovenia, Spain, Sweden, Switzerland, United Kingdom, Vatican City